 An application server MAY include an Urgency header field in its request for push message delivery.
 This header field indicates the message urgency.
 The push service MUST not forward the Urgency header field to the user agent.
-A user agent MAY include the Urgency header field when requesting push messages to indicate that it only wants to receive messages at an equal or greater urgency.
+An push message without the Urgency header field defaults to a value of "normal".